MarathonLabs/marathon/docs/cloud/misc/sso.md

 - Entity ID
 - Public certificate

-Once you've set up these parameters, check the configuration by clicking "Test сonfiguration."
+You can check if the configuration is valid by clicking "Test сonfiguration."